 We are proud that 82 cents of every dollar received from donations, research grants, insurance recoveries and investment returns goes to support the current and future needs of St. Jude.
 Our donors can trust that their giving has helped save the lives of thousands of children.

 Our responsibility to our patients

-At St. Jude, we pay for all treatment; travel for a patient, a parent and another adult of the family’s choosing; housing for up to four in a family with options for bigger or other accommodations in one of our four housing facilities; and a daily food allowance for our cafeteria as well as food gift cards so families can prepare meals in one of our three housing facilities.
+At St. Jude, we pay for all treatment; travel for a patient, a parent and another adult of the family’s choosing; housing for up to four in a family with options for bigger or other accommodations in one of our four housing facilities; and a daily food credit for use in our cafeteria and a stipend for food purchased outside of our cafeteria.
 Our onsite school allows patients to keep up with their school program back home.
-We offer numerous other services for our families, including psychosocial help for caregivers and siblings coping with a child’s cancer diagnosis; child life specialists, concierge services to help families with everyday tasks like delivering groceries, translation help for those who do not speak English as a first language, babysitting and much more.
+We offer numerous other services for our families, including psychosocial help for caregivers and siblings coping with a child’s cancer diagnosis, child life specialists, concierge services to help families with everyday tasks like delivering groceries, translation help for those who do not speak English as a first language, and much more.

 Planning for the needs of today and tomorrow

-Like any responsible organization, we have a reserve fund, because it now costs nearly $1.3 billion per year to run St. Jude and the cost is estimated to grow to more than $2 billion per year by 2027.
+Like any responsible organization, we have a reserve fund, because it now costs nearly $1.4 billion per year to run St. Jude and the cost is estimated to grow to approximately $2 billion per year by 2027.